11 Predictive modelling and machine learning

 (Click here to go to the solution.)

-• A trend component, describing a trend over time,
+• Trend component, describing a trend over time,

 Let’s have a quick look at how to do this in R, using the a10 data from fpp2: